oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-setup.md

 - Boot and Block Volumes (Volume Groups)
 - Oracle Exadata Database Service
 - Oracle Enterprise Database Service
-- racle Autonomous Database on Shared Exadata Infrastructure
+- Oracle Autonomous Database on Shared Exadata Infrastructure

 **DR Plans**- DR plan is an automated DR workflow (a DR runbook) created by Full Stack Disaster Recovery to perform disaster recovery for all the resources in the primary DR protection group.